ADB's Work in Tonga

 Paid-in capital subscription:

-Cumulative loan and grant disbursements to Tonga amount to $120 million.
-These were financed by concessional ordinary capital resources, the Asian Development Fund, and other special funds.
+Since 1972, ADB has committed loans totaling $70.2 million, grants of $207.9 million, and technical assistance worth $23.3 million for Tonga.
+Cumulative loan and grant disbursements to Tonga from concessional ordinary capital resources, the Asian Development Fund, and other special funds amount to $134.4 million.